simozhou/supreme-fishstick/README.md

     - check if the navbar still adds too much padding when scrolling back up on mobile
     - check if speakers still scale well

+- Styling update
+    - align FAQ arrows with the first line of each question
+    - style programme
+    - make line wider on hover at FAQ and programme (only expand to the right, so I guess set-origin or something needs to be changed)
+    - adjust speaker texts for Ruprecht and Engel to make them more consistent with the rest

 - Function update
     - make the register button redirect to the actual registration website

-- Styling update
-    - style programme
+    - check scaling one last time